kanjain/cmpe202-minions/Documentation/Weekly Minutes of Meetings/Week-2 : Minutes of Meetings.md

   * The game is about saving minions from falling prey to dangerous creatures in the forest.
 They 've been taken there by the evil Gru.
 Saving them is all about catching them (clicking them ) before they land on the ground. similar to fruit ninja but on web.
 In our game the player score when he successfully clicks on the a flying Minions (which follow some physics).
 If the player miss, their life bar will go down.
 Minions falling frequency will increase gradually and after a certain score, the stage will finish.
 We are planning to make few stages with different pattern and frequency of minions falling.

 ## 2. What is the team going to do next week?
-* User Story
+* Implement touch event, animation, sound, game state.
-* Start with Use case specialization
+* Start with Use Case diagram and Use Case specialization

 ## 3. What are the current blockers/challenges the team is facing?
 * JavaScript design pattern takes different form compare to Java design pattern, so there is uncertainty on how we can apply these design pattern into the project.